 - 2.4.12 Focus Appearance (Enhanced) (AAA).
 Building on the prior criterion, this criterion provides additional specifications designed to ensure heightened visibility of the keyboard focus indicator.

-- 2.5.7 Dragging (AA).
+- 2.5.7 Dragging Movements (AA).
 This criterion is designed to improve accessibility for people who cannot precisely perform an on-screen dragging motion or who rely on assistive technology, such as an eye-gaze system that doesn’t allow for dragging.
 The criterion requires that an alternative system be available to the user.
 For example, if dragging allows one to move around within a map, the map must also provide another means, such as arrows, for moving within the map.

-- 3.2.6 Findable Help (A).
+- 3.2.6 Consistent Help (A).
 This criterion recommends various approaches that make getting help on a web page easier for all users.
 For example, FAQs or a contact phone number should be easy to find.

-- 3.2.7 Hidden Controls (AA).
+- 3.2.7 Visible Controls (AA).
 The W3C recommends that controls needed to complete or progress a process are visible at the time they are needed without the user having to hover a pointer over them or otherwise interact with them.
 Making the controls persistently visible is one approach to meeting this criterion.

 - 3.3.7 Accessible Authentication (A).
 If an authentication process relies on a cognitive function test, at least one other authentication method must be available that does not rely on a cognitive function test.
 For example, if logging into an account requires a username (which requires the cognitive function of remembering a username), another non-cognitive log-in method, such as biometric sensing, must also be available.